rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 ## **1.Vision, mission & business model**

 **Vision -** Create an independent, innovative, Australian spice brand that brings together a community of food lovers and avid home cooks, inspires and empowers them to eat better and live better.
-The tagline was ‘Small Batch.
-Big Flavour’.
+The tagline was ‘**_Small Batch.
+Big Flavour_**’.

 **Mission** - Sprinkle set out to shake up the spice industry and do for spices what the craft movement did for chocolate and coffee - introduce consumers to fresh, flavourful and ethically sourced spices.
 Sprinkle’s mission was to empower busy, health conscious home cooks and foodies to transform everyday cooking easily and quickly.